nus-cs2103-AY2324S2/ip/docs/README.md

 Toothless can help you keep track of your deadlines using a simple command line.

-For example, if you have a deadline to return a book by Sunday, you can input "deadline return book /by Sunday" The command will start with deadline, followed by the task name and the deadline, separated by a "/by".
+For example, if you have a deadline to return a book by Sunday, you can input "deadline return book /by Sunday".
+The command will start with deadline, followed by the task name and the deadline, separated by a "/by".

 The expected output would be: